-Tuberculosis (TB) is a communicable disease caused by an infectious bacterial pathogen called Mycobacterium tuberculosis (Mtb), which typically replicates in the lungs (pulmonary) but can affect other areas too (extrapulmonary).
-According to the World Health Organisation (WHO), 9 million people developed TB in 2013 with 1.5 million deaths occurring worldwide making it the leading cause of death from a curable infectious disease.
-TB has been recognized as one of three priority diseases for drug research and development.
+Tuberculosis (TB) is a communicable disease caused by an infectious bacterial pathogen called Mycobacterium tuberculosis (Mtb), which typically replicates in the lungs (pulmonary) but can affect other areas too.
+According to the World Health Organization (WHO), one third of the world’s population is infected with Mtb and 10 million people developed TB in 2018 with 1.4 million deaths globally.
+Historically, TB was considered incurable until the discovery and use of streptomycin (STR) in 1946.
+There has been a slow but good progress in the field of TB drug discovery and development.

 A timeline of TB drug discovery and emergence of resistance

 In our research group, TB has been recognized as one of priority diseases for drug research and development.
 The expanding threat of multidrug-resistant tuberculosis (MDR-TB), co-infection with HIV, existence of latent TB infection and the extensive treatment regimen has prompted urgent calls for new approaches to TB control, in line with the global requirements, our research in the development of anti-TB drugs aims to:

 (i) to discover/develop new chemical matter with novel mechanism(s) of action (MoA) – to treat drug-resistant strains and contribute to treatment shortening,

 (ii) to find novel bactericidal compounds effective against persistent/dormant bacilli – to contribute to treatment-shortening, and

 (iii) discovering drugs with no drug-drug interactions – for better drug-combinations.